sdarlington/sdarlington.github.io/content/posts/2011-01-03-what-did-you-ship-in-2010.md

 Please let me know if I forgot something!

 I think that’s a pretty good list for stuff I mostly did in my “spare” time.
 The list of deliverables for the Day Job would be pretty long if (a) I *could* list them; and (b) I could remember them all!
+[^1]: I can’t claim all the credit for this of course.